milancio42/rjoin/README.md

 *   it can perform the join on multiple fields
 *   it has higher flexibilty on specifying the field separators and record terminators compared to GNU join
-*   it has a very flexible CSV parser which can recognize quotes, escape characters and even comments (currently based on BurntSushi's excellent [CSV](https://github.com/BurntSushi/rust-csv) library)
-*   it is likely faster than GNU join when checking the correct order of records
 *   it has (subjectively) cleaner CLI.

-### Why shouldn't you use `rjoin`?
+### Why you should not use `rjoin`?

 *   you need a specific output format.
-GNU join is more flexible on this, but it can be mitigated by piping the output to `cut` or `awk`.
+GNU join is more flexible on this, but it can be mitigated by piping the output to `awk`.
 *   you need a case insensitive join.
 This can be mitigated by preprocessing data with `tr` utility.
-*   you need to perform the join as fast as possible by not checking the correct order of the input.
+*   you don't have an AVX2 capable CPU.

-### Example
+### Quick Example

 Let's suppose we have the following data: